Which newspapers offer a student discount?

 It's not a newspaper in the traditional sense, but The Economist is hard to beat when it comes to summarising and analysing the goings-on of the past seven days.

-The publication always has some offers on the go, often with a freebie included.
-At the time of writing, there is a 75% off The Economist student discount, bringing the price down to £47.25 for the first year.
-The monthly digital subscription gives you a little less discount, but at £10 for the first month (normally £18.90), we can't complain.
+The publication usually has some offers on the go, often with a freebie included.
+At the time of writing, The Economist has a 50% student discount, bringing the price down to £109.50 a year for a digital subscription.

 -